 The sear-and-bake method is the one we recommend most for cooking filet mignon in the oven.
 Searing them first not only helps the edges crisp up, but it also locks in the juices within the meat to keep them tender while they bake.
 That’s why top steakhouses even stick with this method the most.
 Here’s how to do it:

-3. Heat up a cast iron skillet with a couple of tablespoons of butter.
+- Heat up an oven-safe skillet, such as a cast iron skillet, with a couple of tablespoons of butter.

 How long to cook filet mignon in the oven with the sear-and-bake method also depends on the thickness of the steaks.
 1 ½ to 2-inch thick cuts may need between 15 and 20 minutes, while thinner cuts will need between 10 and 15 minutes.